-In cooperation with the Cornell Society of Hotelmen the office of the hotel department maintains an active and aggressive placement service to assist students in obtaining hotel jobs during the summer and to assist graduates in making contacts for permanent positions.
+In cooperation with the Cornell Society of Hotelmen the office of the hotel course maintains an active and aggressive placement service to assist students in obtaining hotel jobs during the summer and to assist graduates in making contacts for permanent positions.
 A feature of the placement work is the development, through the annual New York trip, the annual Ezra Cornell opening, and similar functions, of numerous contacts between students and hotelmen.
-As a result, the employing hotel operator has an extensive acquaintance among prospective applicants.
+As a result the employing hotel operator has an extensive acquaintance among prospective applicants.

-Favored as it is by the endorsement of the American Hotel Association, the hotel department and its work is known to all important hotelmen.
+Favored as it is by the endorsement of the American Hotel Association, the hotel course and its work is known to all important hotelmen.
 Many of them contribute instruction either directly or through members of their staffs.
 As a result Cornell hotel graduates have been very well received in the industry.
-Many of them have already attained posts of sufficient importance to enable them to place their younger associates.
+Many of them have already attained posts of sufficient importance to enable them to place their vounger associates.

 Cornell University is the only institution providing a completely integrated program of instruction and practice preparing young men for work in the hotel industry.
 Through its graduates and through its friends in the hotel industry it has unusual channels for the placement of graduates.
 Despite the fact that the hotel industry has been severely hit by the depression, Cornell graduates have found positions readily.
-All of the graduates of June, 1932, and also of 1933, were placed within a week of commencement.
-In the year closing March 31, 1933, 161 permanent positions were referred to the placement office.
-On May I less than 2 per cent of the graduates were without placement.
+All of the graduates of June, 1932, were placed within a week of commencement.
+In the six months closing May 31, 1933, forty permanent positions were referred to the placement office.
+On that date less than 3 per cent of the graduates were without connections.